Complete UK Stair Nosing Guide

 FAQs

-Are stair nosings required by UK building regulations?
+Are stair nosings required by law in the UK?

 Can stair nosings be used outdoors?